ecoAPM/xunit.ts/README.md

     Passed: 1
      Total: 1

 ~/example $ _
 ```

+Results can also be output in JUnit and Sonar XML formats, for import into other systems.
 See the [full documentation](https://ecoAPM.github.io/xunit.ts) for a list of all available output options.

 ## Assertions